RhysAgombar/Mobile-Devices-Final-Project/README.md

 In order to get correct search results, Location permissions must be granted when the prompt is displayed

-Real device testing preferred, if possible
+Real device testing greatly preferred / recommended

 #Features
 - Slider on main screen controls search radius